-Rec. no. Recommendation Critical / Important Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments 1 The UNHCR Representation in Sudan should develop, with senior management involvement, a multi- year strategic plan for the Common Humanitarian Pipeline project to document its long-term strategic objectives.
+Rec.
+Recommendation Critical 7 / Important 8 Accepted?
+(Yes/No) Title of responsible individual Implementation date Client comments The UNHCR Representation in Sudan should develop, with senior management involvement, a multi-year strategic plan for the Common Humanitarian Pipeline project to document its long-term strategic objectives.
 Important Partially 1) Snr.
 Programme Officer KRT under the direct accountability of Deputy Representative 2) Pending Arrival of Head of Darfur Operation 31 December 2014 The multi-year strategic plan for the Common Humanitarian Pipeline (CHP) project is an integral part of the Darfur Engagement Strategy (Priority number 2: Enhancing emergency response to new displacement - Protection and ES/NFIs (paragraph 10) through a partnership with the Ministry of Social Affairs (MoSA) which foresees the joint establishment of the Emergency Response Teams (ERT).
 The ERT will consist of MoSA, Protection partners and UNAMID, and provide immediate assistance for new IDPs including through the distribution of community emergency kits and other medical, psychosocial and material assistance for extremely vulnerable individuals at the early stage of displacement.
 UNHCR will develop a systematic coordination mechanism with UNAMID and provide guidance for effective protection response.
-There are thus strategic linkages of the

-&lt;sup>7 Critical recommendations address significant and/or pervasive deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance cannot be provided regarding the achievement of control and/or business objectives under review.
+7 Critical recommendations address significant and/or pervasive deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance cannot be provided regarding the achievement of control and/or business objectives under review.

-&lt;sup>8 Important recommendations address important deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance may be at risk regarding the achievement of control and/or business objectives under review.
+8 Important recommendations address important deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance may be at risk regarding the achievement of control and/or business objectives under review.